ShinRyujin03/CameraAI2/README.md

 - **Prefix**:`/face`
 - **Endpoint**: `/facial_attribute_recognition`
 - **Method**: POST
-- **Description**: Recognize ages, gender and emotions and save facial attribute metadata to the database.
+- **Description**: Recognize ages, gender and emotions of the image and save these results to the database.
 - **Example Response**:
     - ***Input***
       ```